 ✘ No syncing of data.

-Koffel E, Kuhn E, Petsoulis N, et al. A randomized controlled pilot study of CBT-I Coach: Feasibility, acceptability, and potential impact of a mobile phone application for patients in cognitive behavioral therapy for insomnia.
-Health Informatics J. 2016 Jun 27.
+Koffel E, Kuhn E, Petsoulis N, et al. A randomized controlled pilot study of CBT-I Coach – feasibility, acceptability, and potential impact of a mobile phone application for patients in cognitive behavioral therapy for insomnia Health Informatics J. 2018 Mar;24(1):2-13.

 Date of review: March 2018